lasa1015/Tourwise/README.md

 #### Deployment & Infrastructure

 Each service runs in its own Docker container.
-All containers are orchestrated using Docker Compose for simplified deployment, scaling, and maintenance.
-The platform is hosted on a Hetzner Cloud CX22 instance.
+Containers are orchestrated via Docker Compose to simplify deployment and maintenance.
+The platform is hosted on an **Azure VM (Standard B2s)**.
 Nginx serves both as the frontend static file server and as a reverse proxy that routes requests to backend APIs.

 #### CI/CD Workflow